pombredanne/centidb/docs/index.rst

 type, or to provide exact emulation of the sort order of other databases (e.g.
 App Engine).

-The main difficulty with parameterizing key encoding is that :py:class:`Index` relies on :py:func:`encode_keys` to function.
+Multiple difficulties arise with parameterizing key encoding.
+Firstly, :py:class:`Index` relies on :py:func:`encode_keys` to function.
 One solution might be to parameterize :py:class:`Index`'s key construction, or force key encodings to accept lists of keys as part of their interface.
+A second issue is that is that the 'innocence' of the key encoding might be needed to implement `prefix=` queries robustly.
+Needs further consideration.

 Metadata